Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 ## Melee

 ### Heads
-- **Tactical Axe Spike**: Combat/Tactical Axes, Thunder Hammers  \
+- **Tactical Axe Spike**: Combat/Tactical Axes, Thunder Hammers, Delver's Pickaxes  \
-Spike on the back of the tactical axe head.
+&emsp; Spike on the back of the tactical axe head.
 Fills in the holes in the blades.

 > [!WARNING]
 >
 > KNOWN ISSUE: Variants 2/3/M do not have the spike aligned properly, so there's a second axe head in the middle of these

+- **Polearm Heads**: Thunder Hammers, Delver's Pickaxes  \
+&emsp; Based on Becs de Corbin, Lucerne Hammers, and Poleaxes

 ### Body
 - **Rapier Blade**: Catachan "Devil's Claw" Swords, Dueling Swords  \